adankha/Table-Creator/README.md

 To use the program correctly, follow the instructions below:

 Step 1:
-Download t1RNG.c FROM HERE and put it in the directory you're working in.
+Download t1RNG.c and put it in the directory you're working in.

 Step 2:
-Download rnames.txt FROM HERE and put it in the directory you're working in.
+Download rnames.txt and put it in the directory you're working in.

 Step 3:
 gcc t1RNG.c